-Biology and computing combine to analyze big data collected by the health industry to discover, diagnose, and treat a wide range of medical conditions.
+In this dynamic bioinformatics degree, biology and computing combine to analyze big data collected by the health industry to discover, diagnose, and treat a wide range of medical conditions.

-Beginning in their first year of study, students attain a combined skillset in the biotechnology laboratory and in computer programming like SQL, PERL, C, C++, and Python, among others on a UNIX operating system..
+Beginning in their first year of study, students attain a combined skillset in the biotechnology laboratory and in computer programming like SQL, PERL, C, C++, and Python, among others on a UNIX operating system.
 While taking upper level courses, students develop a range of laboratory skills that is nearly equivalent to that attained by students in our Biotechnology program.
 Additionally, Bioinformatics students gain considerable experience applying common bioinformatics software tools and have a deep understanding of the algorithms underlying those tools.
 Students strive to hone their quantitative and analytical abilities.

 Program facilities equipment

-The Bioinformatics program maintains a server room with systems dedicated to and accessible by students for coursework and research projects.
+The bioinformatics program maintains a server room with systems dedicated to and accessible by students for coursework and research projects.
 We frequently update our hardware, software, and other resources.
 Our systems include a combination of storage and database servers.
 Additionally, we maintain local copies of common bioinformatics databases and software to ensure that our students have access to the latest versions.

-This program also maintains a common area for students to share and support their research activities with peers and faculty advisers, and to help each other with courses.
+This program also maintains a common area for students to share and support their research activities with peers and faculty advisors, and to help each other with courses.
 In addition to this, RIT also has a centralized Research Computing center.
 They offer access to multi-core clusters, a large memory SMP (Symmetric Multi-Processor) server, and Condor pool.
 Research Computing also maintains collaborations with large grids shared across institutions and provides training seminars in high-performance computing.